Cypress Hill: Future plans and tentative final album (2023–present)

 In an interview, Sen Dog claimed that the group will fully reunite with DJ Muggs for an 11th album; however, he stated that it will be the group's final album of their career.

+The group performed at various festivals in 2023 such as the Festival d'été de Québec, and in celebrating the 30th anniversary of their second studio album Black Sunday, they also announced several standalone concerts in North America and Europe.
+They also performed alongside The Pharcyde and Souls of Mischief in May 2024.
+They also played in Italy, Austria, and Germany throughout July.
+In a callback to Cypress Hill's appearance in the 1996 "Homerpalooza" episode of The Simpsons (which contained a skit of the group realizing they must have ordered the London Symphony Orchestra while high to perform with), it was announced that the group would actually perform with the London Symphony Orchestra at London's Royal Albert Hall in July 2024.
+The band was joined by long-time collaborator Christian Olde Wolbers on double bass.

 Style

 Rapping

 One of the band's most striking aspects is B-Real's exaggeratedly high-pitched nasal vocals.
-In the book Check the Technique, B-Real described his nasal style, saying his rapping voice is "high and annoying...the nasal style I have was just something that I developed...my more natural style wasn't so pleasing to DJ Muggs and Sen Dog's ears" and talking about the nasal style in the book How to Rap, B-Real said "you want to stand out from the others and just be distinct...when you got something that can separate you from everybody else, you gotta use it to your advantage."
+In the book Check the Technique, B-Real described his nasal style, saying his rapping voice is "high and annoying... the nasal style I have was just something that I developed... my more natural style wasn't so pleasing to DJ Muggs and Sen Dog's ears" and talking about the nasal style in the book How to Rap, B-Real said "you want to stand out from the others and just be distinct... when you got something that can separate you from everybody else, you gotta use it to your advantage."
 In the film Art of Rap, B-Real credited the Beastie Boys as an influence when developing his rapping style.
 Sen Dog's voice is deeper, more violent, and often shouted alongside the rapping; his vocals are often emphasized by adding another background/choir voice to say them.
 Sen Dog's style is in contrast to B-Real's, who said "Sen's voice is so strong" and "it all blends together" when they are both on the same track.

 Both B-Real and Sen Dog started writing lyrics in both Spanish and English.
 Initially, B-Real was inspired to start writing raps from watching Sen Dog and Mellow Man Ace writing their lyrics, and originally B-Real was going to just be the writer for the group rather than a rapper.
 Their lyrics are noted for bringing a "cartoonish" approach to violence by Peter Shapiro and Allmusic.